drupal-composer/drupal-security-advisories/README.md

  ```

 Note: that this approach opts your package out of any future security releases.
-You can check for future security releases with `drush pm-updatestatus`.
+You can check for future security releases with `drush pm:security` (drush9) or `drush pm-updatestatus` (drush8).

 # Sources